TatianaTylosky/mentor-material/mentor-field-guide.md

 *Treat weekly goals as sprint goals and work with your student to define _why_ this goal, _how_ to achieve it and your _metric for success_.

 *Push back where goals are unrealistic.

-No matter how motivated students are, what courses they take, or how much they pay, students will not be able to achieve their goals unless they create conditions for rigorous learning.
-Spend time setting clear expectations about the course, what it covers and how it’s structured.
-We believe the value of Thinkful is found in time spent with you, their mentor.
-Explain ways in which student’s can maximize on their time with you each week. _Show up.
-Ask questions.
-Share work ahead of sessions.
-Etc._

-Don’t be afraid to be honest with your student about the time commitment required to succeed.
-Taking a Thinkful course is like attending graduate school part time.
-Talk with your student about their work schedule and other commitments.
-Help them manage their time and encourage them reserve blocks on their calendar to devote to course work.
-This is an awesome undertaking and they must respect their own commitment to [the process] (http://norvig.com/21-days.html).

 >_"At this point a look of fear and of being overwhelmed sets in and I assure them that they are gonna knock it out of the park.
 I'll usually tell them to not memorized specifics but memorize the concepts.” -Derek Fogge, Thinkful Mentor_